syarul/locomotor/README.md

 Which powered by michael-klein's [hookuspocus](https://github.com/michael-klein/hookuspocus)

-Internally it has React.memo immitation without using one and having to use ```useCallback``` all over the place to handle efficient rendering.
+- Internally it has ```React.memo``` immitation without using one and having to use ```useCallback``` all over the place to handle efficient rendering.
-Event delegation is a bit wonky now, the patching simply replace the old node if it has eventListener attached.
+- Event delegation is a bit wonky now, the patching simply replace the old node if it has eventListener attached.
+- Now properly handle keyed element with property ```key```.
+- Reusable hooks not yet tested.

 ### JSX cavets
 If using caleb's [babel-plugin-transform-jsx](https://github.com/calebmer/node_modules/tree/master/babel-plugin-transform-jsx):-